Client library for OpenStack Nova API.

-You’ll also probably want to read Rackspace’s API guide (PDF) – the first bit, at least – to get an idea of the concepts.
+You’ll also probably want to read OpenStack Compute Developer Guide API – the first bit, at least – to get an idea of the concepts.
 Rackspace is doing the cloud hosting thing a bit differently from Amazon, and if you get the concepts this library should make more sense.

 Installing this package gets you a shell command, nova, that you can use to interact with any Rackspace compatible API (including OpenStack).

-You’ll need to provide your OpenStack username and API key.
-You can do this with the --username, --apikey and --projectid params, but it’s easier to just set them as environment variables:
+You’ll need to provide your OpenStack username and password.
+You can do this with the --os_username, --os_password and --os_tenant_name params, but it’s easier to just set them as environment variables:

-You will also need to define the authentication url with --url.
-Or set it as an environment variable as well:
+You will also need to define the authentication url with --os_auth_url and the version of the API with --version.
+Or set them as an environment variables as well:

 You’ll find complete documentation on the shell by running nova help: